grant/school-of-tech/README.md

 # School of Tech

-My Senior year Spring quarter side project.
-My goal is to incorporate the material I learned in each of my computer science classes in some part of the development of the game.
+My 2016 side project.
+My goal is to incorporate the material I learned in each of my computer science classes at UW in some part of the development of the game.

 ---